Public Safety

 Education

-Degree, institution, graduation year.
-In Public Safety, education goes after work experience once you have 3+ years of relevant professional history.
+Degree, institution, year.
+In Public Safety it sits below experience once you have 3+ relevant years.

 06